AlanSynn/macanism/README.md

-# Macanism Project
+# Macanism

+> For those who are suffering about IK...

 ## Purpose and Overview

-This package is being developed to assist in designing macanisms involving linkages, cams, and gears.
+This package is being developed to assist in designing mechanisms involving linkages, cams, and gears.
 The goal is to provide robust tools for kinematic and dynamic analysis.

-**For linkages:** The aim is to perform kinematic analysis by utilizing the degrees of freedom for the vectors that define the macanism.
+**For linkages:** The aim is to perform kinematic analysis by utilizing the degrees of freedom for the vectors that define the mechanism.
 Through numerical solving and iteration, the position, velocity, and acceleration of these vectors and points can be determined.

 **For cams:** The package intends to provide the ability to generate cam profile coordinates, plot SVAJ (displacement, velocity, acceleration, and jerk) diagrams, and create animations for cams with roller or flat-faced followers.
 These coordinates could be used for machining or imported into CAD software like SolidWorks.
 Users would specify the motion description (e.g., "rise 2 inches in 1 second, dwell for 1.5 seconds, fall 2 inches in 3 seconds").
 Supported motion types will include uniform motion, harmonic motion, and cycloidal motion, with plans to introduce improved options like modified sinusoidal motion.